 Step three: Add a dash of visual interest with a mix of textures.
 An accent wall of brick or a gleam of metal can really spice things up and keep your look from being flat or boring.
 Don’t be afraid to use exterior wall textures or concrete inside your room.
 I like to use a couple of different wall textures together to create a focal point or a new wall pattern.

-Step four: Heat things up with a bold colour choice…or two….or more!
-Choose a contrasting colour for your walls to make sure those cabinets pop.
-Multiple shades can lend a festive feeling to your room, while a cool, monochromatic colour scheme adds a touch of calm sophistication.
+Step four: Heat things up with a bold color choice…or two….or more!
+Choose a contrasting color for your walls to make sure those cabinets pop.
+Multiple shades can lend a festive feeling to your room, while a cool, monochromatic color scheme adds a touch of calm sophistication.

 Step five: Plan a place for your Sims to sit down and enjoy their meal.
 When you are running short on room, a couple of stools placed at a kitchen island can easily take the place of a table.
 If you are planning to have a formal dining room, try to have it close by and easily accessible to keep Sims from spending too much time walking around.
 For a more casual and realistic look, consider an open concept floor plan.

 A handy tip: To give your kitchen a lived in look, don’t forget to get creative with the clutter.
 Just don’t go overboard: Sims still need empty counter space to prepare and serve meals.

 And there you have it, a perfectly functional and fashionable kitchen!
 You can find some of these kitchens along with all my creations in the Gallery under ID: ruthless_kk.
 Happy Simming!

 Want to learn more about The Sims 4?
 Check out more details on The Sims 4 Get Together Expansion Pack and learn how to make an amazing bathroom in The Sims 4.

 Stay in the conversation!
 Follow us on Twitter and Instagram, Like us on Facebook, and Subscribe to our YouTube channel.